grafana/agent/docs/sources/flow/reference/components/otelcol.processor.filter.md

 1. `metric`
 2. `datapoint`

-Hence, if at least one `metric` condition is satisfied, the `datapoint` conditions will not be checked.
+If at least one `metric` condition is satisfied, the `datapoint` conditions will not be checked.
 Only one of the statements inside the list of statements has to be satisfied.

 If all datapoints for a metric are dropped, the metric will also be dropped.

 ### logs block

-The `logs` block specifies statements which filter log telemetry signals.
+The `logs` block specifies statements that filter log telemetry signals.
 Only `logs` blocks can be specified.

 Name            | Type           | Description                                    | Default | Required